High corporate debt dampens Russia's growth prospects | DW | 22.01.2021

 The economic crisis has trapped many in Russia's small business sector with debt.
-But the worst is yet to come when government-backed cheap loans need to be repaid and a bankruptcy moratorium winds up next month.
+But state corruption means few small and medium-sized businesses have an incentive to grow.

 Under his National Projects scheme, Russian President Vladimir Putin set an official target for small- and medium-sized businesses (SMEs) to contribute one-third of Russia's GDP by 2024, when he has said he will exit the presidency.